Often I am asked at shows and gatherings how I got a particular photo.

 Answer: “Prepardipity”: That moment when preparation and serendipity meet…

-I will also check for weather conditions for that time of season, anything that may give me a “leg up” on my ability to at least be in the right place at hopefully the right time.
-Once on location I will be looking for the right composition but most importantly the right light.
+I will also check for weather conditions for that time of the season, anything that may give me a “leg up” on my ability to at least be in the right place at hopefully the right time.
+Once on location, I will be looking for the right composition but most importantly the right light.
 Light conditions can make or break a good photograph.
 Preparation is the key.
-Conditions, equipment and safety, all play a key role.
+Conditions, equipment, and safety, all play a key role.

 The photo shown here was taken at Oxbow Bend in Grand Tetons National Park.
 I had done my preparation before the trip from the San Francisco Bay Area and had already gotten some really nice shots.
 In the afternoon a storm was coming in and I was heading back to Jackson Hole to my hotel when I decided to just stop and “take it all in”.

 I was the only one there.
 As I ate the last half of my sandwich and what was left of my coffee, I was listening to the ducks splashing in the water with that muted sound and overall silence as the snow was just moments away from falling.

 All of a sudden a small pinhole opened in the clouds to the southwest and a bright, almost flashlight-like beam of light, began shinning on the aspen grove across the pond from me.
 I grabbed my camera and took ten handheld shots and then it was all over.
 As fast as it came, the light was gone.
 Literally 3 minutes worth.